Wall Street slips as Walmart helps pull S&P 500 toward another loss

 He will be speaking in Jackson Hole, Wyoming, at an annual conference of central bankers that's been home to big policy announcements in the past.

-A cut in interest rates would be the first of the year, and it would give investment prices and the economy a boost by making it cheaper to borrow to buy houses, cars or equipment.
-But it could also risk worsening inflation.
+A cut in interest rates would be the first of the year, and it would give investment prices and the economy a boost by making it cheaper to borrow to buy cars or equipment.
+But it could also risk worsening inflation, which could drive up long-term bond yields, and in turn, mortgage rates.

 The Fed has been hesitant to cut interest rates this year out of fear that President Donald Trump's tariffs could push inflation higher, but a surprisingly weak report on job growth across the country earlier this month suddenly made the job market a bigger worry.
 Trump, meanwhile, has angrily pushed for cuts to interest rates, often insulting Powell while doing so.

-The yield on the 10-year Treasury rose to 4.33% from 4.29%.
+The yield on the 10-year Treasury, which lenders use as a benchmark for pricing home loans, rose to 4.33% from 4.29%.
 The two-year Treasury, which moves more on expectations for what the Federal Reserve will do with short-term interest rates, climbed to 3.79% from 3.74%.

-On Wall Street, Walmart dropped even though it reported encouraging growth in revenue during the latest qaurter and raised its forecast for profit over its full fiscal year.
+On Wall Street, Walmart dropped even though it reported encouraging growth in revenue during the latest quarter and raised its forecast for profit over its full fiscal year.

 Analysts said the market’s expectations were high coming into the report.
 The Bentonville, Arkansas, company’s stock came into the day with a gain of 13.5% for the year so far, well above the rest of the market.